Courthouse Facility Dog

 Are there other Courthouse Dogs in FL?

 Yes!
 Polar is the first courthouse facility dog serving the children and youth of the Pinellas and Pasco child welfare system.
-He is one of five dogs currently working in the state.
+He is one of three dogs currently working in an official capacity in the state.

 The other facility dogs are located at: